Ignatius of Moscow

 After the assassination of False Dmitriy I, Ignatius was removed from his see and confined in the Chudov Monastery by the order of Tsar Vasili IV.
 In 1610, patriarch Ignatius supported False Dmitriy II.
-In April this year the patriarch Hermogen, consistently calling on the Russians to participate to arms and the expulsion of the Poles from the country was thrown into prison in the Monastery Czudowskim.
+In April this year the patriarch Hermogen, consistently calling on the Russians to participate to arms and the expulsion of the Poles from the country was thrown into prison in the Chudov Monastery.
 His duties were taken over, this time without the confirmation of this fact by the council, by Ignatius.
-But the latter did not want to remain in the civil war-stricken Russia and December 27, 1611 made an attempt to escape from Moscow.
+But the latter did not want to remain in the civil war-stricken Russia and December 27, 1611, made an attempt to escape from Moscow.
 In the vicinity of Smolensk, Ignatius was assaulted, robbed, and then stopped in the Polish camp outside the city.
 Polish King Sigismund III Vasa hoped that in the future will be able to renew war with Russia, and intended to use the former patriarch person Ignatius was taken to Vilnius and settled in the Holy Trinity Church of the Basilian Monastery.
 At that time he also converted from Russian Orthodoxy ("the Disunia") to Byzantine Rite Catholicism ("the Unia"), thus entering into full communion with the Pope.

 The date of the death of Ignatius traditionally were positioned around 1640, but in more recent studies mentioned much earlier years 1618 or 1619.
 The clergyman was buried in the church of the Holy Trinity in the Basilian monastery in Vilnius.
 His remains were probably removed from the tomb and exported out of the city by the Russian army after the capture of Vilnius in 1655.